KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 tags: [PowerShell]
 ---

 For a period of time, Windows Defender was flagging several important PowerShell modules as infected with `Peasecto.A`.
 This would prevent users from running or installing those modules.
-Some of the impacted modules included `PackageManagement`, `MSOnline`, and `PSScriptAnalyzer`.
+Some of the impacted modules included `PackageManagement`, `MSOnline`, `PSScriptAnalyzer`, and `VMware.PowerCLI`.
 Even [VSCode](https://github.com/Microsoft/vscode/issues/42284) was feeling the pain.
-The good news is that the issue is resolved now.
-Update your Windows Defender definitions and you will be good going forward.
+The good news is that the issue is resolved for some modules now.

-The Windows Defender issue is resolved in definition update 1.261.424.0
 <!--more-->

     PS:> Get-MpComputerStatus | Select AntivirusSignature*

     AntivirusSignatureLastUpdated   : 1/28/2018 8:28:37 PM
     AntivirusSignatureVersion       : 1.261.424.0

+These are the definition version that I confirmed fix these modules:

+* `PackageManagement` 1.261.424.0
+* `PSScriptAnalyzer` 1.261.429.0
+* `MSOnline` 1.261.441.0
+* `VMWare.PowerCLI`  Pending

+Last tested on 1.261.441.0.

+It looks like these module issues will need to be fixed one at a time.

 There was not a lot of options other than disable defender or disable PowerShell AMSI while we waited for the definitions to get updated.
 I was pulling together what information that I could and posting it here as it came up.
 Now that the issue is resolved, I rewrote the into so the important information is easy to discover.